 Paris is my favourite city for photography and I go there as often as I can.
 For shooting film, I like to take my smaller film bodies.
 This time I took my Pentax MX and my Pentax ME super.
 The MX was loaded up with Kodak Tri-X 400 but because it was very sunny for the entire trip, it never got used.
 The ME Super was loaded up with ILFORD FP4 PLUS and I got through a few rolls of it on this trip.

 I had just bought a new (to me) Pentax K35 f/3.5 lens which only arrived two days before the trip, so I had no chance to test it.
 I felt that the 35mm focal length would be better for street photography than the 28mm or 50mm Pentax primes that I normally use.
 The image quality of the 28mm isn’t that good and the 50mm is a bit too long.
 In the end, I was so impressed by the sharpness of the 40-year-old Pentax K35 and it stayed on the camera for the entire trip.

-Its only in the past 12 months that I have started to use FP4 PLUS but its become my favourite low/medium speed b&w film.
+It’s only in the past 12 months that I have started to use FP4 PLUS but its become my favourite low/medium speed black and white film.
 I develop it in Rodinal 1+50 for 15 minutes and I love the way it dries so flat compared to the Agfaphoto APX100/Rollei Retro 100 that I have previously used a lot.

 FP4 PLUS has such a classic look to it and it prints well in my darkroom.
 I don’t think I would change anything about the way I shoot or develop this film.
 I will have to give ILFORD HP5 plus another try and see if I prefer it to Tri-X 400.
 Maybe my tastes are changing but I’m definitely an ILFORD convert.

 Submit your 5 Frames... today

 Get your own 5 Frames featured by submitting your article using this form or by sending an email via the contact link at the top of the page.